-How to find the right meter reading – whether analogue, digital or smart
+How to find the correct meter reading – whether analog, digital or smart

-Want to read your electricity meter but aren't sure how to do it for your meter type?
+Want to read your electricity meter but unsure how to do it with your device?
 No problem!
-In this guide, we'll show you how to easily find the correct meter reading, whether you have a classic Ferraris meter, a digital meter, or a smart meter.
+In this blog post, we'll explain step-by-step how to correctly read your current meter reading – whether you're using a classic Ferraris meter, a modern metering device (digital meter), or a smart metering system.

 - an exact electricity bill

-- Find your electricity meter: The electricity meter is usually located in the basement, hallway or utility room
+- Find the electricity meter – usually in the meter cabinet in the basement, hallway or utility room.

 The Ferraris meter is one of the so-called three-phase meters, which used to be standard in many households.